tempus-app/Tempus-II-Wiki/seg4105/deliverable02/README.md

 * Discuss the changes needed for the winning pitch
 * Answer any questions and concerns during the pitches

-Changes made to the winning pitch will be highlighted in blue text in the PDF file.
+Changes made to the winning pitch will be highlighted in blue text in the PDF file located in this folder.